Early Years funding for 3 and 4 year olds

 Places are provided by a variety of childcare providers in the maintained, private, voluntary and independent sectors including childminders.

-To find childcare in your local area, please search our online childcare directory or contact us on the Childcare Information Line 0300 003 4561.
+To find childcare in your local area, please search our online childcare directory (opens new window) or contact us on the Childcare Information Line 0300 003 4561.

 The fees that would normally be charged by your early years provider for these hours must be removed from your invoice.

-These additional services cannot be offered as a condition of you accessing your early years nursery entitlement place.
+These additional services must be voluntary and cannot be offered as a condition of you accessing your early years entitlement place.

 You cannot be charged administration fees if your child is only accessing the early education entitlement.